Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Experiments

-\paragraph{Implementation Details.} All experiments use \texttt{Qwen2.5-VL 7B}~\citep{Bai2025Qwen25VLTR} as the base model where fine-tuning utilizes the AdamW optimizer with a 1e-5 learning rate and a cosine scheduler with the random seed fixed at 42.
-Unless varied in ablation studies, we set the latent token size $K$ to 8, the alignment weight $\lambda_{\text{sim}}$ to 1, and the EMA decay $\tau$ to 0.999.
-Additionally, we set the target group size $L$ to 784, enabling adaptive feature grouping specifically for the Zebra-CoT dataset.
-Training lasts for 15 epochs on COMT~\citep{Cheng2024CoMTAN} and VSP~\citep{Wu2024VSPAT}, and for 2 epochs on the larger Zebra-CoT~\citep{Li2025ZebraCoTAD} dataset, while we use \texttt{Qwen2.5-VL 72B} as the judge for open-ended evaluations.
+\paragraph{Implementation Details.} We optimize all models using AdamW with a learning rate of 1e-5, a cosine learning-rate scheduler, and a fixed random seed of 42.
+For IID tasks (COMT and VSP), training is conducted for 15 epochs.
+In the OOD setting, models are fine-tuned on the 10k Zebra-CoT subset for 2 epochs with a target group size $L=784$ for adaptive feature grouping.
+Across all experiments, we set the latent token size to $K=8$, the alignment weight $\lambda_{\text{sim}}=1$, and the EMA decay to $\tau=0.999$. \texttt{Qwen2.5-VL-72B} serves as the judge model for open-ended evaluations.